dalyw01/Gatling_Learning/README.md

 ## How to use

-Verify Java is installed successfully -
+Verify Java is installed successfully - `javac -version`

-`javac -version`
-`javac 17.0.1`
+You should get something like - `javac 17.0.1`

 Go into downloaded folder - `cd gatling-charts-highcharts-bundle-3.6.1`